pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }

 // Eq has no trait items!
 The eq method is already
-// declared by PartialEq, but "implementing" Eq
+// declared by PartialEq, but "impling" Eq
 // for a type promises this additional equality property:
 // - reflexivity: a == a
 trait Eq: PartialEq {}